syn-pravinshelar/Insurance-Application/README.md

 - You will need docker installed on your machine.
 - You will need Node installed on your machine

+## Code Quality

+Linting and Prettier is added for code quality check with airbnb standards.
+If you want to bypass pre-commit hook for linting errors use below

+> git commit --no-verify -m "your commit message"

 ## Docker creation

 1. Create a build from Dockerfile